algoatson/rappel-binja/README.md

 > Rappel is a pretty janky assembly REPL.
 It works by creating a shell ELF, starting it under ptrace, then continiously rewriting/running the .text section, while showing the register states.
 It's maybe half done right now, and supports Linux x86, amd64, armv7 (no thumb), and armv8 at the moment.

-The plugin is still in very-early stage of development, but for now I consider it working and suitable to be used by others.
+The plugin is still in very-early stage of development, but for now I consider it working and suitable for use.

 There's one slightly issue at the moment, for the plugin to work you need a special build of rappel, this is because rappel buffering will cause our process to hang forever (waiting for input or to send output) without the fork I provide.